 Featured trips & expertise

 This 11-day trip combines urban culture, outdoor excursions, and vineyard relaxation for a real Argentinian adventure.
-After exploring Buenos Aires, fly to El Calafate—jumping off point for Los Glaciares National Park—and trek along a massive glacier that is actually advancing.
-Next, is high-altitude Mendoza (world-famous for Malbecs) for wine tastings before returning to the capital for a tango performance.
+After exploring Buenos Aires, fly to Mendoza (world-famous for Malbecs) for wine tastings, before heading to El Calafate—the jumping-off point for Los Glaciares National Park—and trek along a massive glacier that is actually advancing.

 August is the last full month of winter and the end of Argentina's ski season with lower prices than July.
 Those who want to skip the snow-sports should stay north of Patagonia and head to Buenos Aires and the dry north for great alternatives.
 Read this monthly guide to learn more.